 To use CBD topically means to apply a CBD oil-infused product directly onto the skin, allowing the active compounds to be absorbed through the skin’s epidermis and pores.
 Once absorbed, CBD can interact with nearby cannabinoid receptors found on the skin’s sensory nerve fibres and subcutaneous tissue.

-CBD topical products typically include balms, salves, topical CBD cream, lotions, and oils that are infused with hemp oil rich in CBD.
+CBD topical products typically include CBD balms, CBD moisturisers and topical CBD cream that are infused with hemp oil rich in CBD.
 Topicals have grown in popularity in recent years, CBD has also found its way into products like lip balms, hair care products, and even cosmetics.

 CBD is permeable to the skin, although a heavy application is ideal to account for a somewhat low absorption rate.
 By applying CBD right to the skin, topical CBD allows the cannabinoid to be absorbed directly into an affected area.
 CBD is directed right to where it’s needed most, which means faster and a more focused onset of effects.